A person working on a piece of wood.

 The CTA text states that penalties are for willful noncompliance, and providing false or fraudulent information about the company or any individual who fits the legislation's definition of a beneficial owner.

-In other words, if you make an honest mistake, you have time to correct the problem without fear or penalty.
-If you purposely decline to file a BOI report with FinCEN, however, or you purposely file false information, your company and/or its executives can be held to both civil and criminal penalties.
+According to FinCEN, if you make an honest mistake, you have time to correct the problem without fear or penalty.
+If you purposely decline to file a BOI report with FinCEN, however, or you purposely file false information, your company and/or its executives can be subject to both civil and criminal penalties.

 Willfully not reporting or updating information or providing false and fraudulent information about the reporting company or its beneficial owners can result in fines of up to $591 per day or up to two years in prison and a $10,000 fine.